rushill2/Firefox-Hyperbold/README.md

-# FireFoxHyperBold
+# Firefox Hyperbold

+Author: Rushill Shah | rushill2@bykr.net

 Extension attempts to create a variant of the Google Chrome Hyper Bold extension without the overheads and long load times.
 Makes for easier reading generally, and assists those with ADHD/ADD.
-In personal use, this tool has had a tremendous impact on my productivity.
+In personal use, this tool has had a tremendous impact on productivity.
 Credit: https://chrome.google.com/webstore/detail/hyper-bold/bjicoipahmlimcmjoejgaoneibennoab.
 It applies a bold font weight to headings (h1-h6), paragraphs (p), and list items (li) on the page, making it easier to quickly scan and read content.

 ## Installation